PubInv/general-purpose-alarm-device/README.md

 # The Potential for a Product

 Like everything done by Public Invention, this is a fully open project that will be released under fully open hardware and software licenses.
-However, unlike many of our projects which are very "researchy" this project could become a salable product pretty easily.
+However, unlike many of our projects which are very "researchy" this project could become a scalable product pretty easily.
 One can imagine it being sold at Sparkfun, Adafruit, or DigiKey if we do a good job.
 Because it could be used for a wide variety of purposes by makers and could be sold with an enclosure at a price of perhaps <=$100USD
 As an embeddes sub assembly the printed wiring assembly must be low cost with a material price of < $30USD